 Equity awards issued to management include a retirement provision under which members of management who either (1) are age 65 or older or (2) have at least ten years of service and are at least age 55 will continue to vest in unvested equity awards upon retirement.
 For the 2018 equity grants, the retirement provision also stipulates that the employee remain employed by the Company for six months after the first day of the fiscal year of the grant.
-As the retirement provision does not qualify as a substantive service condition, the Company incurred \$742 and \$619 in additional expense in the first quarter of 2018 and 2017, respectively, for employees who meet the thresholds of the retirement provision.
+As the retirement provision does not qualify as a substantive service condition, the Company incurred \$2,226 and \$0 in the three months ended June 30, 2018 and 2017, respectively, and \$2,968 and \$619 in the six months ended June 30, 2018 and 2017, respectively, in additional expense for employees who meet the thresholds of the retirement provision.
 In 2013, the Company's nominating and governance committee approved a retirement provision for the RSUs issued to non-employee directors that accelerates the vesting of such awards upon retirement.
 Such awards are fully expensed immediately upon grant in accordance with ASC 718, as the retirement provision eliminates substantive service conditions associated with the awards.